On-Premises Snap XMP Online installation guide

 You will need to configure the following with your site domain:

-• Base URL for the interviewer application
+• Base url for interviewer application

-• External URL for Snap XMP Online
+• Base url for Javascript interviewer  External url for Snap Online

-Content security policy for the interviewer site:
+Content security policy for the interviewer site

 Select Configuration in the accordion and select the ‘Content security policy’ topic: